mocs524/greybus-spec/source/bridged_phy.rst

 Greybus GPIO Deactivate Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus GPIO deactivate operation notifies the GPIO controller that a previously activated line is no longer in use and can be deactivated.
+<GYBS.A.0701.001>The Greybus GPIO deactivate operation notifies the GPIO controller
+that a previously activated line is no longer in use and can be deactivated.</GYBS.A.0701.001>

 Greybus GPIO Deactivate Request
 """""""""""""""""""""""""""""""